wombelix/fork_rancher_quickstart/README.md

 Feel free to use it until the pending PRs are merged and this branch becomes obsolete.

+All code contributions authored by me are released under the [MIT-0](https://opensource.org/license/mit-0) license.

 Included Patches:
 - [fix(rancher-common): Helm error, could not download chart](https://github.com/rancher/quickstart/pull/238)
 - [feat(rancher/aws): Use AWS env vars, use null defaults](https://github.com/rancher/quickstart/pull/239)